Cole-Brooks/SeniorDesign_Lab1/README.md

 Depending on your system:

 - Install Node.js for your system.
 For more details visit: https://nodejs.org/en/
-- After cloning the project, install nodeman as global using your home directory: npm install nodemon -g
+- After cloning the project, install nodemon as global using your home directory: npm install nodemon -g
-- Within the directory of the project, install the following dependecies using your terminal: npm install --save ws, npm install socket.io --save, npm install ejs, npm install express and npm install body-parser.
+- Within the directory of the project, install the following dependencies using your terminal: npm install --save ws, npm install socket.io --save, npm install ejs, npm install express and npm install body-parser.
-- Now, go to your project directory and start the server using your terminal with this command: nodeman
+- Now, go to your project directory and start the server using your terminal with this command: nodemon
+- Then, go to this url: localhost:3000 to visit the web page.